Ali-Mikael/Pen-testing/h4-cert.md

 ```url
 /?search=%3Cscript%3Ealert(%27gothca%27)%3C%2Fscript%3E
 ```
-The browser is unsuspecting as it's coming from a trusted source so it executes the code.
-If we were to get a victim to use this URL, the "payload" would execute in their browser.
+The browser is unsuspecting, as we're dealing with a trusted source, so it executes the code.

+Were a victim now to use this URL, the "payload" would execute in their browser.